Wool classing: Procedure

 The fleece is skirted to remove excess fibres, seeds, burrs, etc. to leave the fleece as reasonably even as possible.
 The wool taken from different parts of a sheep are graded separately.
 The fleece forming the bulk of the yield is placed with other fleece wool as the main line, while other pieces such as the neck, belly, and skirting (inferior wool from edges) are sold for such purposes where the shorter wools are required (for example fillings, carpets, insulation).
 While in some places, crimp may determine which grade the fleece will be put into, this subjective assessment is not always reliable, and processors prefer that wools are measured objectively by qualified laboratories.
 Some of the superfine wool growers do in-shed wool testing, but this can only be used as a guide.
 This enables wool classers to place wool into lines of a consistent quality.
 A shed hand, known as a wool presser, places the wool into approved wool packs in a wool press to produce a bale of wool that must meet regulations concerning its fastenings, length, weight, and branding if it is to be sold at auction in Australasia.
-All Merino fleece wool sold at auction in Australia is objectively measured for fiber diameter, yield (including the amount of vegetable matter), staple length, staple strength and sometimes color.
+All Merino fleece wool sold at auction in Australia is objectively measured for fiber diameter, yield (including the amount of vegetable matter), staple length, staple strength, and sometimes color.

 A classer is also responsible for a pre-shearing check to be made to ensure that the wool and sheep areas are free of possible contaminants.
 A classer supervises shed staff during shearing, and trains any inexperienced hands.
 At the end of shearing, classers have to provide full documentation concerning the clip.

 Other systems of wool grading

 "Blood" or "Blood system" was one of the old ways to grade wool.
-It was a term that is used with different fractions to show how much merino blood a sheep has.
+It was a term that was used with different fractions to show how much merino blood a sheep has.
 Each blood grade corresponds to a numerical grading system based on the yarn's fineness or count.